 Our Trustees

-Stepping Stones (Luton) is a registered charity and charitable company limited by guarantee governed by a group of Trustees, the Charity’s board of directors.
-Our trustees set the Charity’s strategic direction, monitor the delivery of the Charity’s objects, uphold its values and governance and guide, advise and support the Chief Executive Officer, who leads the Senior Management Team.
+Stepping Stones (Luton) is a registered charity and charitable company limited by guarantee.
+We are governed by a group of Trustees, the Charity’s board of directors.
+Our trustees set the Charity’s strategic direction and guide, advise and support the Chief Executive Officer.
 As well as our trustees, we have a Charity Patron who helps raise awareness of our work.

 Meryl Dolling (Patron)